What is the absolute best sport for staying healthy?

 Tennis is a fantastic sport both for the body and the mind.

 Few sports compare to tennis.
-It combines the intense action of a boxing match with the elegant movements of a ballet.
+It combines the intense action of a boxing match with the elegant movements of ballet.
 It brings together intense speed and precise movement in shocking ways.
 And it allows us to enjoy a game while also getting an incredibly healthy workout.

 There will always be a place for sports such as swimming, cycling, and running.
 But if it’s health you want, tennis may be your ticket.